ashley-koh/emt-project/README.md

 ## Dependancies

-This project requires that you have [Anaconda 3.7](https://www.anaconda.com/distribution/#download-section).
-Please install if you do not have it.
+This project requires that you have [Anaconda 3.7](https://www.anaconda.com/distribution/#download-section) and [Git](https://git-scm.com/downloads).
+Please have them installed.

 ## Installation